TonichaB/Niche-Crystals/README.md

 - HTML5- The core of the website has been built with HTML5
 - CSS- The website styling has been completed using CSS.
 - Javascript- In order to utilise the Font Awesome icons a script had to be added using Javascript.
-- GitHub- Storange and publishing of the website has been done through GitHub.
+- GitHub- Storage and publishing of the website has been done through GitHub.
 - GitHub Pages- The website has been published through GitHub Pages.
 - Codeanywhere- This is the IDE used to edit and push changes for the website.
 - Font Awesome- Icons such as the social media icons were obtained through the Font Awesome website.
 - Favicon Generator Website- I have used this website to generate the favicon code for my chosen image.
 - Google Chrome- The majority of the website testing and building has been done with the assistance of Google Chrome and the Developer Tools.
 - Pixelied.com Website- I have used this website to convert my images from JPEG/PNG to WEBP.
-- Python- Via the terminal in Codeanywhere I have used python3 in order to preview the website used a local http server.
+- Python- Via the terminal in Codeanywhere I have used python3 in order to preview the website using a local HTTP server.
-- AmIResponsive Website- To view overall functionality accross devices I have used the AmIResponsive website.
+- AmIResponsive Website- To view overall functionality across devices I have used the AmIResponsive website.

 ## Languages Used